Extended Robot Description Format (XRDF)

 XRDF is based on YAML 1.2 and includes the following sections.

-Each XRDF file should contain a format code indicating that it is an xrdf
+Each XRDF file must contain a format code indicating that it is an xrdf

 and a version number indicating the